behzad17/podcast-experts-backend/README.md

 4. Click a podcast to see details, comments, and likes.
 5. Create your own podcast (as a podcaster).
 6. Comment on podcasts and interact with experts.
-7. Bookmark favourite content.
-8. Explore expert profiles and send messages.
+7. Explore expert profiles and send messages.
-9. Use the responsive navigation on all devices.
+8. Use the responsive navigation on all devices.

 ---